exoplatform/exo-documentation/docs/Configuration.rst

 * **Admin wallet**

-  The *Admin wallet* is created automatically during first startup of eXo Platform server.
+  The *Admin wallet* is created automatically during first startup of the eXo Platform server.

-  In order to be able to send transactions on blockchain using `Web3j<https://web3j.io/>` in server side, the private key of the *Admin wallet* is stored in internal database.
+  In order to be able to issue transactions on the blockchain using `Web3j<https://web3j.io/>`__ server side, the private key of the *Admin wallet* is stored (in encrypted form) in the internal database.
-  The private key is encrypted using two passwords:
+  The private key is encrypted by combining two passwords:

-     -  One password that is coming from a keystore file ( see :ref:`Updating password encryption key <UpdatePasswordEncryptionKey>` )
+     -  A first password is read from a keystore file ( see :ref:`Updating password encryption key <UpdatePasswordEncryptionKey>` )

-     .. warning:: The generated keystore file under `gatein/conf/codec` has to be backed up as a data folder, because it have a key file that is used to decrypt stored wallets private keys.
-If it's lost, all wallets private keys will be lost and consequently, all funds would be lost as well.
+     .. warning:: The generated keystore file under `gatein/conf/codec` MUST be backed up as a data folder, because it contains a key file that is used to decrypt stored wallets private keys.
+If it's lost, all wallets private keys will be lost and consequently, all funds would be lost and unrecoverable.

-     -  And another password that can be configured in properties:
+     -  A second password that can be configured in properties:

     .. code-block:: jproperties

           exo.wallet.admin.key=changeThisKey

-    .. warning:: The password couldn't be changed once the platform is started for the first time.
-In fact, this password will be used to encrypt *Admin wallet* private key that will be stored in database.
+    .. warning:: The password can't be changed once the platform is started for the first time.
+In fact, this password will be used to encrypt the *Admin wallet*'s private key that will be stored in database.
-        If its value is modified after server startup, the private key of admin wallet couldn't be decrypted anymore.
+        If its value is modified after server startup, the private key of admin wallet won't be decrypted anymore, preventing all administrative operations.

   The *Admin wallet* can be used by */platform/rewarding* group members to initialize other wallets.
-  The private key of the admin wallet cannot be accessed by any user to avoid sharing its funds with a person.
+  The private key of the admin wallet cannot be accessed by any user to avoid exposing its funds to an unauthorized person.

 * **User wallet**